Who Had the Biggest Hair and Hits in the 80s Glam Metal Scene?

 W.A.S.P (1982)

 W.A.S.P. is another of the great groups in the history of hair metal.
 It was born in 1982 in Los Angeles, California, and was led by singer and guitarist Blackie Lawless.
 Although this band reached its climax that same decade, they continue to record albums and make tours to this day.
-They have sold more than twelve million copies worldwide throughout these long thirty years of career.
+They have sold over twelve million copies worldwide throughout these thirty years of career.

 Their great song was I Wanna Be Somebody’ (1984), written in their early years, it was a great hit with an unforgettable chorus.